rdk/p2rank/src/main/groovy/cz/siret/prank/fforest/README.txt

 ---------------------------------------------------------

 1. Add the FastRandomForest.jar to your Java classpath when starting Weka.
-This is normally done by editing the line beginning with “cp=” in “RunWeka.ini”
+This is normally done by editing the line beginning with ï¿½cp=ï¿½ in ï¿½RunWeka.iniï¿½

-2. You extract the “GenericObjectEditor.props” file from weka.jar
+2. You extract the ï¿½GenericObjectEditor.propsï¿½ file from weka.jar
 (jar files are in fact ordinary zip archives, the GenericObjectEditor.props is under /weka/gui).